We are on a journey to deconstruct

 We are designed as a for-purpose law firm.
 Our why governs what we do and how we do it.

 As this firm exists to serve a purpose larger than itself, revenue generation is subordinate to this purpose.
 This is not to say that financial stability isn't a priority.
-In fact, it will be particularly challenging for an organisation that takes the narrow path.
+In fact, it is particularly challenging to take the narrow path.
 This speaks more of the importance of the purpose we serve and our understanding that it is important to have clarity of our priorities.

 Hence, the firm's secondary purpose is to provide financial security for our people through carrying out work that serves the firm's stated purpose.
 We undertake conventional legal work on the condition that it is consistent with our purpose and values.